tmrouse/server-stats/README.md

 Server-Stats-Dev.php - Functions with examples and comments

+Coming soon - You will be able to refresh the data without refreshing the page

 ## What information can i get with Server-Stats
 With Server-stats you can get the folling information: